gzcsudo/Awesome-Hypergraph-Network/README.md

 - <a name="todo"></a> Clustering in Hypergraphs to Minimize Average Edge Service Time (**ESA, 2017**) [[paper](https://drops.dagstuhl.de/opus/volltexte/2017/7877/)]

-### Annual Symposium on Foundations of Computer Science
+### IEEE Annual Symposium on Foundations of Computer Science
 - <a name="todo"></a> Sparse random hypergraphs: Non-backtracking spectra and community detection (**FOCS, 2022**) [[paper](https://ieeexplore.ieee.org/document/9996873)]
 - <a name="todo"></a> Performance and limitations of the QAOA at constant levels on large sparse hypergraphs and spin glass models